pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

 ~~~~~~~~~~~~~~~~~~~

 For Linux and OSX users, the recommended way to customize the pysteps
-configuration is place the pystepsrc parameters file in the users home folder
+configuration is placing the pystepsrc parameters file in the users home folder
 ${HOME} in the following path: **${HOME}/.pysteps/pystepsrc**

-To steps to setup up the configuration file in the home directory first we
+To steps to setup up the configuration file in the home directory first, we
 need to create the directory if it does not exist.
 In a terminal, run::

     $ mkdir -p ${HOME}/.pysteps